WordPress/gutenberg/packages/primitives/README.md

 # Primitives

-Primitives to be used cross-plateform.
+Primitives to be used cross-platform.

 ## Installation